SFS ANNUAL MEETING REGISTRATION - Code of Conduct Agreement

 - All attendees and staff are expected to abide by the SFS code of ethics.

 - Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety is advised to contact 911 and locate a house phone and ask for security.

 - Anyone requested to stop unacceptable behavior is expected to comply immediately.

 - If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify the SFS Executive Director (Andy Leidolf), any SFS officer, or our conference services representative (Joy Brisighella).

-- Notification can also occur by emailing your concern to the SFS Executive Director or our conference services representative (firstname.lastname@example.org or email@example.com, respectively).
+- Notification can also occur by emailing your concern to the SFS Executive Director or our conference services representative (email@example.com or firstname.lastname@example.orgemail@example.com, respectively).

 - After receiving a report of inappropriate behavior, our conference services representative will assess the report and work with the complainant to determine the most appropriate response.
 SFS is committed to protecting the privacy of all individuals involved in the incident to the greatest extent possible.
 When necessary, the SFS leadership will be notified that a complaint has been received so it can consider appropriate actions.

 - The SFS leadership reserves the right to take any lawful action we deem necessary in response to a violation of this code.
 This includes, but is not limited to, the immediate removal from the meeting without warning or refund.